Chronic wasting disease in deer has been found in Benton, Washington and Sebastian counties.

 Chronic wasting disease was first detected in Arkansas on Feb.
 23, 2016, when a hunter-harvested elk in Newton County tested positive.
 The first Arkansas deer with the disease was verified March 3, 2016, also in Newton County.

-The disease infects cervids, which include deer, elk and moose.
-It is almost always fatal to the animal.
+The disease infects deer, elk, moose and similar animals, known as cervids.
+It's almost always fatal, causing the animal to lose weight, become listless and have difficulty moving.
 It was first documented among captive mule deer in Colorado in 1967 and has been detected in 24 states and two Canadian provinces, according to Game and Fish.

-The disease is not known to infect people who eat meat from positive cervids, but Game and Fish discourages people from eating meat from a positive deer or elk.
+The disease isn't known to infect people who eat meat from positive cervids, but Game and Fish discourages people from eating meat from a positive deer or elk.

 "We've said from the beginning it's a good idea for hunters to get their deer tested," Hutchings said.